Yemen

 Yemeni embassies or consulates abroad.
 All visitors to Yemen are required to obtain

 a visa before travel; airport visas may be issued upon arrival.
-July 2017 it was noted
+For crew repatriation,

 The Yemeni government rigidly enforces restrictions on prior travel to Israel, and